reedwrogers/Dart-Vision/README.md

 ```
 ---

-# 🧹 Let me know if you want me to also give you a clean `.sql` file you can import instead of manually creating the tables!
-(Takes 1 command to set everything up.)
-Would you like that too? 🚀

-### Update your environment
-Make sure to set your database credentials correctly in the `.env` file (see [Environment Configuration](#environment-configuration)).

----

-## 📦 Cloning the Repository
+## Cloning the Repository

-First, clone the repo to your local machine:
+First, clone the repo to your machine which will run the database/ front-end:

 ```bash
 git clone https://github.com/yourusername/dart-vision-scoring.git